SAVI SCOUT® BREAST LOCALIZATION AND SURGICAL GUIDANCE SYSTEM

 HOW AND WHEN IS THE REFLECTOR PLACED?

-Up to seven days before your scheduled surgery, you will have the reflector placement procedure.
+Up to 30 days before your scheduled surgery, you will have the reflector placement procedure.
 During the procedure, your physician will

 - Confirm the location of the lump using imaging (mammography or ultrasound)